jocelynmutso/documentation-test/src/markdown/001_advanced_operations/000_lists.md

 ### Setting visibility rules for list items {#list-visibility}

-* To write a visibilty rule, click the "eye" icon to the left of the item's key.
+* To write a visibility rule, click the "eye" icon to the left of the item's key.
 A gray eye indicates that no rule exists, whereas a black eye indicates that a rule does exist.
-* The rule is edited at the bottom of the list modal.
+* The rule is edited at the bottom of the list window.
 * Visibility rules can refer to ANY response ID in the Dialog except for attributes inside of a multi-row element.

 For more information on writing visibility rules, see [Basic Logic Building and Rule Writing](https://docs.dialob.io/dialob-expressions/logic-building/)

 ![List](advancedoperations/list-visibility1.png)

-**NOTE:** Next to the list name, you can utilise the `Users` option as a quick way to see how many responses are using this list and to identify unused lists.
+**NOTE:** Next to the list name, you can utilise the "Users" option as a quick way to see how many responses are using this list and to identify unused lists.

 ---